alexandervpetrov/ribosome/README.md

 software pieces, and to simplify making and deploying simple services.

-Ribosome imposes some reasonable concepts and assumptions that, I believe, can clarify release process and be helpful for a wide range of projects.
+Ribosome imposes some reasonable concepts and assumptions that, I believe, can clarify the release process and be helpful for a wide range of projects.

-Let's begin with the description of what I consider proper release process.
+Let's begin with the description of what I consider the proper release process.
 You have a project - some version controlled thing, a source code repository for example.
 At some point in time, you decide to fix it state by tagging with version.
 Then you build it, run tests against it, and archive all needed files